 We employ Account-Based Marketing ("ABM") leveraging leading-edge platforms supported by fully-current Marketing Automation tools to capture and nurture business leads through to Marketing Qualified Leads ("MQL"), Sales Accepted Leads ("SAL"), and Sales Qualified Leads ("SQL") ultimately to drive towards return-on-investment-positive marketing expenditures.
-We also sees strategic partnerships as the foundation for our ongoing growth and success.
+We also see strategic partnerships as the foundation for our ongoing growth and success.
 Our deep collaboration with leading companies across industries has allowed our technology to reach millions of customers.
-Largely through our existing customer base, query volume doubled in the first half of 2021 and exceeded 1 billion at the end of 2021, with over 100 million queries per month.
-Additionally, traffic has experienced over 100% growth through the first three quarters of 2022, compared to the same period in 2021.
-Information provided to us by our strategic partners suggests that our customers' products are currently used by have a reach over a billion users.
+Largely through our existing customer base, query volume exceeded 1 billion at the end of 2021 and experienced over 85% growth during 2022.
+Information provided to us by our strategic partners suggests that our customers' products have a reach of over a billion users.
+Our sales and marketing efforts may be impacted by our Restructuring Plan, see "Prospectus Summary - Recent Developments" herein.